A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Introduction

 \subsection{Our Contribution}

-Our main contribution is to develop a unified algorithm framework that addresses both \textsc{da} and \textsc{dap} problems under the MNL choice model.
+Our main contribution is to develop a unified algorithm framework for both \textsc{da} and \textsc{dap} under the MNL choice model.
 Our framework offers several key advantages, including computational efficiency, improved approximation ratios, the ability to manage uncertainty in the total number of customers, and the ability to handle more complex constraints.
-We use a two-step approximation framework.
-In the first step, we develop threshold-based augmentation algorithms to approximately maximize fluid relaxations.
-In the second step, we make inventory and assortment decisions based on the approximate inventory solution from the first step.
-We develop several technical ideas to establish the new results, and some of them may be of broader interest, which will be discussed later in Section \ref{sec:tech}.